IBM/presto-benchmark-lab/docs/README.md

 [pbench](https://github.com/prestodb/pbench).
 Then, you will deploy a similar Presto Java cluster to compare the execution time with Presto C++ on a TPC-DS benchmark.

-By the end of the workshop, you will know:
+By the end of the workshop, you will know

 - What Presto C++ is and its benefits
 - How to set up and deploy Presto C++ with Docker Compose locally
 - How to use the Presto CLI to run queries